[Q12] What happens when a tenant forges a lease and won’t leave?

 What Happens When a Tenant Forges a Lease and Won’t Leave?

-You’re trying to get someone kicked out, or you’re trying to raise the rent.
+You’re trying to get someone kicked out or raise the rent.
 They refuse.
-Then one day, they show up to your place with a lease that you didn’t write, sign, or even know existed.
+Then one day, they show up at your place with a lease that you didn’t write, sign, or even know existed.

-This has happened a lot in my time as a forensic doc examiner, in big condominium complexes, in restaurants, and in office buildings.
+This has happened a lot during my time as a forensic doc examiner, in large condominium complexes, restaurants, and office buildings.
 A scammer will just show up and say, “Hey, I belong here.
-This is actually *my* place.
+This is actually my place.
 Check out my lease!”

 There was this really interesting case a few years ago where the defendants had a 10-page lease allegedly signed by their landlord’s deceased father.
 I was representing the other side, the landlord.